Overview

 What importance do fish and wildlife have on the community?
 How can we handle fish and wildlife populations in a sustainable way?
 By combining both theory and practical methods, this programme provide students with a good knowledge in ecology, management and conservation of fish and wildlife, as well as knowledge of the laws and conventions both in Sweden and abroad.
 The programme includes both mandatory courses, a thesis and elective courses.

-The Management of Fish and Wildlife Population programme at the Swedish University of Agricultural Sciences covers different aspects of the management and conservation of fish and wildlife, including scientific theory and methods, as well as relevant laws and conventions at the international level.
+The Management of Fish and Wildlife Populations programme at the Swedish University of Agricultural Sciences covers different aspects of the management and conservation of fish and wildlife, including scientific theory and methods, as well as relevant laws and conventions at the international level.
 It includes obligatory courses, a Master’s thesis and elective courses.

 The programme targets both Swedish and international students.
 It is offered by the Department of Wildlife, Fish and Environmental Studies, where approximately 60 researchers and PhD students actively conduct research in the fields of fish and wildlife management, human dimensions, and biological conservation.